artic0de/gaming/subnautica/enable_cloud_saving.md

  6. **Restoring from backup**
     - If you messed up and need to restore your backup save folder, all you have to do is rename it to `SavedGames`.
     - Keep in mind, if you played and saved to the cloud-saved folder, your backup will not have ANY of those changes.
 It will be exactly where you were at when you first made the backup.

+**Side-note**
+- Avoid quickly swapping between computers, as OneDrive needs a small amount of time to properly sync your files.
+You can end up losing progress if you don't wait a little bit before switching computers.
+It is not instant, but it is fairly quick.